 By looking at yourself and your competitors using the SWOT framework, you can uncover opportunities that you can exploit, as well as manage and eliminate threats that could derail your success.

 2. Establishing Your USP

-Establish your USP and position yourself as different from your competitors.
-Identify why customers should buy from you and promote that reason.
+Establish your USP in such a way that positions you differently from your competitors.
+Identify the uniqueness about your product that will motivate customers to buy from you and then promote that reason.

 Opportunity Analysis